7 Common Contact and Call Center Outsourcing Issues

 Familiarizing yourself with these common contact and call center outsourcing issues will help you ask all the important questions during the vetting process.
 And addressing each of them will ensure you choose the best BPO partner for your company.

 1. Difficulty Communicating Business Needs and Goals

 Communication has long been an issue in outsourcing.
 Although many companies have developed departments like the Vendor Management Office (VMO), which have improved communications with their BPO providers, CEOs still consider outsourcing a business risk and liability due to the communication challenges.
-The job of a VMO officer is to understand the goals of your BPO partnership and address any problems when they occur.
+The job of a VMO officer is to understand the goals of your BPO partnership and address any problems that occur.
 VMOs also evaluate services and work with the BPO company to improve performance levels.
 Even if your company does not have a VMO, consider delegating these responsibilities to one member of your staff and make sure your BPO has a process in place to keep lines of communication with this individual open.

-2. Lack of Flexibility or Innovation
+2. Lack of Innovation

 One way you can avoid this issue is by researching the history of the BPO provider.
 Do they show examples of introducing new technologies and solutions over time?
-Do their current offerings include cutting-edge platforms designed for scalability, automation, and integrated services?
+Do their current offerings include cutting-edge platforms designed for scalability, automation and integrated services?
 Will their solutions be competitive and fit into your business model and vision for success?

 3. High Turnover Rates